raspberrypilearning/lego-robot-car/en/step_2.md

-## Setting up the LEGO® Technic™ motors
+## Setting up the LEGO® Spike™ motors

 It is easier to test and develop your program before you build your robot.
 This reduces the risk of ruining your wonderful model when a motor unexpectedly sends the robot in the wrong direction and it careens off your desk (although, of course, the good thing about using LEGO® is that you can always rebuild).